 For advance notice of lane closures on the Macdonald-Cartier Bridge, please refer to the Canada News Centre's Media Advisory page.

 Information on upcoming lane closures will also be provided to local media via public notices.

-Public Works and Government Services Canada (PWGSC) is responsible for 17 engineering assets across the country, including the Macdonald-Cartier Bridge, and is carrying out a five-year major capital work plan to ensure they remain safe.
-As part of this plan, PWGSC is proceeding with the seismic retrofit of the bridge and the rehabilitation of deteriorated components.
+Public Services and Procurement Canada (PSPC) is responsible for 17 engineering assets across the country, including the Macdonald-Cartier Bridge, and is carrying out a five-year major capital work plan to ensure they remain safe.
+As part of this plan, PSPC is proceeding with the seismic retrofit of the bridge and the rehabilitation of deteriorated components.

 The Macdonald-Cartier Bridge is a major urban transportation link between the cities of Ottawa, Ontario and Gatineau, Quebec.
 The bridge was built between 1964 and 1966 and spans the Ottawa River connecting King Edward Avenue in Ottawa to Highway 5 in Gatineau.
 The structure is the principal inter-provincial bridge in the National Capital Region (NCR) for commuters and commercial vehicles with an average annual daily traffic of 70,000 vehicles.